josephsl/wintenApps/readme.md

 * Appearance of suggestions when searching for tracks is now detected.

+## Mail

+* When reviewing items in messages list, you can now use table navigation commands to review message headers.

 ## Maps

 * NVDA plays location beep for map locations.